ThilinaTCH/nodemonkey/README.md

 NOTES
 ======================
-This still under development, some links on Apps are not yet routed.
+This is still under development, some links on Apps are not yet routed.
 But im still doing it, yet depends on my spare time :D